johnsonTyler0511/johnsonTyler0511.github.io/README.md

 ### About
 This portfolio page covers most of the public projects I have worked on in my early career.
-I am currently working on a Drone project that I will put up soon.
+I am currently working on a Robot motion planning and control project as well as exploring Isaac Sim and Omniverse.
 I also am working on integrating more of my class/private projects learnings into a publicly releasable project.
 Stay tuned!! ;)